Robustness Certificates for Neural Networks Against Data Poisoning and Evasion Attacks: PRELIMINARIES

 where $\theta(t) \in \Theta$ is the model state at iteration $t$ and $\mathcal{D}_{\mathrm{train}}^{\Delta}(t) \subseteq \mathcal{D}_{\mathrm{train}}^{\Delta}$ is the mini-batch input. \end{definition}

+For simplicity, we write the update map as $f{\mbox{ $(\theta,\Delta)$}}\!:=\!f{\mbox{ $(\theta,\mathcal{D}_{\mathrm{train}}^\Delta)$}}$, where $\Delta$ encodes the perturbation matrix applied to the training inputs.
 Based on this dynamical abstraction, we recast the robustness certification of $h_\theta$ as a formal safety verification problem.
 In particular, robustness is defined as a safety property: the ML model is deemed robust if the state trajectory of $\mathfrak{S}$ remains invariant within a safe set.
 The following definition formalizes the corresponding safety specification for the dynamical system $\mathfrak{S}$.

 \begin{definition}[Safety Specification] Consider a dt-DS $\mathfrak{S}$ describing the training process of an ML model $h_\theta$ as in Definition~\ref{def:system-dynamics}, with the test accuracy degradation function $\mathcal{G}$ as defined in~\eqref{eq:deg}.
 Given a threshold $\alpha \in [0, 1]$, we define the safe and unsafe parameter sets, as follows: